AdMeynard/BoundaryEffectsReduction/README.md

   </tr>
  </table>

 ***WARNING:*** This algorithm has been designed to work optimally with MATLAB R2020a.
-We do not guarantee that it will work with earlier versions.
+We do not guarantee its compatibility with earlier versions.

 ## Contents

 The folder `Signals` contains some biomedical and synthetic signals used to implement the above-mentioned algorithm.
 The following folders are specifically related to the implementation of BoundEffRed:

-* `Algorithm` contains the MATLAB functions enabling the implementation of BoundEffRed, using differents extensions schemes such as SigExt, EDMD, or GPR (see paper for details).
+* `Algorithm` contains the MATLAB functions enabling the implementation of BoundEffRed, using differents extensions schemes such as SigExt, EDMD, or GPR (see the paper for details).
 * `TimeFrequencyScaleRep` contains the functions generating Time-Frequency and Time-Scale representations such as STFT, Synchrosqueezing Transform, Reassignment, or ConceFT.
 * `Scripts` contains the scripts to perform the experiments detailed in the paper.
 Some corresponding results are directly provided in subfolder `Results`.